‘Teen Mom OG’: Ryan Edwards’ Pregnant Wife, Mackenzie Standifer, Poses With A Swan In A Red Bikini

 Mackenzie and I officially pulled out Juan the Swan and Domingo the flamingo!
 They are now available for Mini Sessions ????✨ bless Mack’s heart…this pretty mama went swimming several times (bloopers going live later).
 AboutMe:@christanlcooper . . . . . #radlovestories#loveandwildhearts#southernroamers#littlethingstheroy#liveauthentic#portraitgames#postthepeople#folkportraits#portraitsociety#avantphoto#thatsdarling#loveintentionally#shootandshare#wanderingphotographer#heyheyhellomay#photobugcomminity#belovedstories#muchlove_ig#anotherwildstory#goldenhourlove#adventuresession#portraitcollective#of2humans#boudoir#boudoirphotographer#exploretocreate#bleachmyfilm#thephotosociety#makeportraitsmag#huffpostgram

 Ryan Edwards and his wife first confirmed their baby news during an episode of the seventh season of Teen Mom OG earlier this week.
-At the time, Mackenzie Standifer was quite excited to share her pregnancy news with her loved ones but Edwards didn’t seem to be very enthused.
-He even joked that he and Standifer should separate until their child is about three years old.
+At the time, Mackenzie Standifer was quite excited to share her pregnancy news with her loved ones, but Edwards didn’t seem to be very enthused.
+He even joked that he and Standifer should separate until their child is about 3-years-old.

 As fans may have seen, Edwards and Standifer’s baby news was followed just one day later by reports of a past arrest.